Effects of eating frequency on metabolic rate.

 Although some studies (especially those of people who are not healthy) show limited health benefits with the Ramadan fast if food intake remains relatively stable although it appears variable.

-While metabolic rate hasn’t been researched much per se, it doesn’t appear to change to a significant degree.
+While the metabolic rate hasn’t been researched much per se, it doesn’t appear to change to a significant degree.

 Possible Reasons / Data Harmony